krisgholson/krisgholson-www/docs/john/index.md

 1. (13:34) Compare/contrast the new commandment that Jesus gives His Apostles with his summary of the greatest commandment.
 [Matt 22:36-40](https://www.biblegateway.com/passage/?search=Matt%2022%3A36-40&version=RSVCE)
 1. (13:34) What does Jesus mean by "love"?
 How did Jesus love the Apostles?
 How do we (or should we) follow this new commandantment today?
 1. (14: 2-6) "Jesus is the way, and the truth, and the life" - the only way to get to the Father (and Heaven) is through Him.
 He told His disciples as much earlier in his ministry when he compared Himself to Jacob's Ladder.
 [John 1:51](https://www.biblegateway.com/passage/?search=John%201%3A51&version=RSVCE), [Gen 28:11-17](https://www.biblegateway.com/passage/?search=Gen%2028%3A11-17&version=RSVCE) Read what Jacob says in [Gen 28:17](https://www.biblegateway.com/passage/?search=Gen%2028%3A17&version=RSVCE).Does this provide even more context to Jesus' words that He will prepare a place for them in His Father's house?
+1. (14: 8-11) Jesus response to Philip's request doesn't reveal the fullness of the Trinity yet but what did it reveal to the Apostles?
+1. (14:12) How do Christians do the works that Jesus does?
+What are some examples of works greater than Jesus' works that Christians did or continue to do?
+Does "greater" mean greater in number or greater in quality? (see ["Greater Works Than These](https://www.catholic.com/magazine/online-edition/greater-works-than-these) for some examples/ideas related to quality, also see [St. Augustines Tract 71](https://www.newadvent.org/fathers/1701071.htm) - paragraph 3, [St. Augustines Tract 72](https://www.newadvent.org/fathers/1701072.htm)) Who and what make possible the greater works?
+1. (14:13-14) Does Jesus do whatever Christians ask in His name?
+Is this promise for all Christians or just for the Apostles in the upper room?
+What does it mean to ask something in His name?
+1.

 ### Scripture